eva81829/eva81829/README.md

 ## Hi I'm Fan 👋

 **Full-Stack Engineer** with over 3 years of experience in the Fintech industry and more than 1 year as a **Quality Assurance Engineer** in Digital Media.
-I am seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in programming, test automation, and management.
+I am seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in **programming, test automation, and management**.

 💻 I’m currently studying at **42 Québec**, an innovative coding school that emphasizes hands-on learning through peer-to-peer collaboration and focuses on clean coding practices.

-🌱 I’m currently working on projects involving C/C++, Linux, multi-process/threading, and graphics.
+🌱 I’m currently working on projects involving **C/C++, Linux, multi-process/threading, and graphics**.

 🐠 Fun fact: I have a twin sister!
 When we were little, she once pushed me into a pond to steal my toast and feed the fish.